 Replacement procedures may vary depending on where the insurance product is sold.
-Minnesota Life is a licensed insurer in 49 states and its replacement procedures are generally based on the NAIC Model Regulation of the Replacement of Life Insurance and Annuities.
-Securian Life is licensed in all 50 states. including New York.
+Minnesota Life is a licensed insurer in 49 states and its replacement procedures are generally based on the NAIC Life Insurance and Annuities Replacement Model Regulation.
+Securian Life is licensed in all 50 states, including New York.
 If a Securian Life product is sold in New York, New York's Regulation 60 and Regulation 187 govern replacement procedures.
 If a Securian Life product is sold in any state other than New York, the replacement procedures for the state of sale govern.
-Replacement procedures do vary by state and may change from time to time.
+Replacement procedures vary by state and may change from time to time.
 The information in this section is provided for reference only and is not intended to be a comprehensive summary of any particular state's replacement requirements.